fordesmith/risk_engine_cluster/README.md

 The **Kubernetes** folder has scripts for creating a container, setting up a cluster, launching a deployment and adding jobs.

-The **risk_compiler** folder has a both a shell script for compiling Boost, QuantLib and ORE on Centos 8 (for HT Condor) and a Dockerfile (for Kubernetes)

 The **HTCondor_cluster** folder has a makefile that drives most of the commands you perform.
 The commands in the makefile are mostly wrappers around gcloud commands.
 The sample code has directories for the following:

+* risk_compiler/:  has a shell script for compiling Boost, QuantLib and ORE on Centos 8 (for HT Condor) ...for creating the machine image

 * deploymentmanager/:  holds the Deployment Manager templates for creating and launching the HTCondor compute cluster.